Somali Civil War (2009–present): Battle of Gashandiga

 Al-Shabaab controlled roughly half the lands claimed by the Somali government at their greatest extent in 2009 July.
 With the help of allies, government forces slowly started to make gains that would lead to a retake of lost territory through various military operations.
 An offensive on 20 February 2011 was dubbed by AU Representative Wafula Wamunyinyi as the "Battle of Gashandiga."
 This offensive involved AMISOM troops destroying a large complex of al-Shabaab trenches, killing six al-Shabaab commanders in Mogadishu.
 Towards the end of February, disturbances moved into Mogadishu again in the form of one suicide attack and heavy shelling as al-Shabaab fighters attempted to re-take lost territory.
 This push resulted in the deaths of at least 47 people, rebels displayed one wounded and five dead Burundian AMISOM soldiers.
 Another offensive was opened up between 26 February and 28 February by TFG troops with support of Ethiopian soldiers in Bula Hawo (southern Somalia), resulting in 33 deaths.

 By 5 March, AMISOM and TFG forces claimed to control seven of the city's districts, while six were contested and three were controlled by anti-government forces.
 Al-Shabaab responded to the government offensive by putting up roadblocks to prevent the movement of goods from the seaport.
 This adversely affected both sides of the conflict, as the TFG controlled the port and its profits.
 At the same time though, places such as Bakaara Market were controlled by the insurgents where many of the goods were bound to be sold.
 It was also reported by this time that up to 53 AMISOM may have died in the clashes, which included 43 Burundian and 10 Ugandans.
 An additional 1,000 peacekeepers to assist in the TFG's renewed offensive against al-Shabaab were brought in, and by 16 March AMISOM had a force of nearly 9,000.

+In early May 2011, al-Shabaab were pushed out of Garbahare by government forces commanded by Nur Matan Abdi.
+At least 26 al-Shabaab militants were killed, while just five government soldiers were wounded.